Sinme-lab/Sinme/README.md

 # Sinme - Decentralized AI Training Platform

-A blockchain-powered decentralized platform for collaborative AI model training
+A decentralized platform based on BNBCHAIN for collaborative artificial intelligence model trainingA blockchain-powered decentralized platform for collaborative AI model training

-## 🌟 What is Sinme?
+🌟 What is Sinme?

 Sinme is an innovative platform that combines blockchain technology with federated learning to create a decentralized AI model training ecosystem.
 It enables organizations and individuals to collaboratively train AI models while maintaining data privacy and ensuring fair compensation for contributions.